Tourism & Travel

 Many areas in Greece are ideal resorts for winter holidays, as they offer quaint mountain villages that have comfortable rooms for rent and winter cabins, as well as fine winter sport centers with well-organized facilities.
 In the Trikala and Magnesia Prefectures of Thessaly are the Koziaka (Pertouli) and Pilio ski centers, respectively.
 In the Central Greece region are the Parnassos ski center in Arachova, Viotia and the Tymfristos ski center in Karpenissi, Evritania.

-In the Achaia Prefecture of the Peloponnese is the wonderful Helmos ski center in Kalavrita, while in the Arcadia Prefecture of the Peloponnese is the Mainalos ski center in Vytina.
-Northern Greece also offers a number of winter sports facilities, such as the Vernos ski center in Kastoria, the Vasilitsa ski center in Grevena, Vermios ski center in Naoussa and Vora (Kaimaktsalan) ski center in Arnissa, Edessa.
+In the Achaia Prefecture of the Peloponnese is the wonderful Helmos ski center in Kalavrita, while in the Arcadia Prefecture of Peloponnese is the Mainalon ski center in Vytina.
+Northern Greece also offers a number of winter sports facilities, such as the Vernos ski center in Kastoria, the Vasilitsa ski center in Grevena, Vermion ski center in Naoussa and Voras (Kaimaktsalan) ski center in Arnissa, Edessa.

 GENERAL INFO ABOUT GREECE